enonic/app-superhero-blog/README.md

 * TODO: Make it possible to have the post-list on a page other than the home page.
 * TODO: Calendar part.
 * TODO: Only allowed tags in comments.

+## Building

+To build this application, just do the following:

+  ./gradlew clean build

+To publish a new version, just type:

+  ./gradlew clean build uploadArchives